 Changes in the skin, such as the development of new moles or changes in existing ones, may also be a warning sign of skin cancer.
 Persistent cough or hoarseness, difficulty swallowing, and blood in the urine or stool could indicate cancers in the respiratory or gastrointestinal systems.

 Abnormal lumps or swelling in the breast, testicles, or other areas may indicate breast or testicular cancer.
-Other potential symptoms include changes in bowel or bladder habits, unexplained bleeding, chronic indigestion or stomach pain, and frequent infections or illnesses.
+Other potential symptoms include changes in bowel or bladder habits such as inflammatory bowel syndrome, unexplained bleeding, chronic pain or stomach pain, and frequent infections or illnesses.
 The after-effects of breast cancer can lead to anxiety and depression.

 There are several types of breast cancer, and they can be classified based on where they start in the breast and whether they are invasive (spreading into nearby tissues) or non-invasive (staying within the milk ducts or lobules).
 The most common types of breast cancer include: